-During the 1980’s, Mr. Funston founded a Merchant Banking Firm acquiring over $500 million in corporate properties.
-Mr. Funston’s notable transactions included: Mid-Continent Bottlers, O’Day Sailboats, Kittenger Furniture, Brooklyn Seven-Up, and Larami Toys, which created the Super Soaker.
+During the 1980s, Funston founded a Merchant Banking Firm, acquiring over $500 million in corporate properties.
+Funston’s notable transactions included: Mid-Continent Bottlers, O’Day Sailboats, Kittenger Furniture, Brooklyn Seven-Up and Larami Toys, which created the infamous Super Soaker.

-In 1967, Mr. Funston was appointed Assistant to the Director of the Federal Deposit Insurance Corporation by President Lyndon Johnson, and subsequently as special assistant to a governor of the Federal Reserve Board.
+In 1967, Funston was appointed assistant to the director of the Federal Deposit Insurance Corporation by President Lyndon Johnson, and subsequently as special assistant to a governor of the Federal Reserve Board.

-Mr. Funston recieved his MBA from Harvard Business School in 1970.
-During his tenure at Harvard, Mr. Funston founded Portfolio Management Systems Incorporated, which developed investment management systems for major financial institutions including: John Hancock, Fidelity Mutual, American General, Sun Life, and Bank of America.
-In 1973 Portfolio Management created a private real estate equity fund in Houston, Texas and developed over $300 million in residential and commercial properties during a 10-year period.
+Funston received his MBA from Harvard Business School in 1970.
+During his tenure at Harvard, he founded Portfolio Management Systems Incorporated, which developed investment management systems for major financial institutions, including: John Hancock, Fidelity Mutual, American General, Sun Life and Bank of America.
+In 1973, Portfolio Management created a private real estate equity fund in Houston, Texas and developed over $300 million in residential and commercial properties during a 10-year period.

-Born in Kansas City, Missouri, Mr. Funston currently lives outside of Philadelphia in Penn Valley, Pennsylvania and Villefranche Sur Mer, France, with his wife Christina.
-He has four children: Quinn, Zale, Lance, Brent, Blake and Heather.
+Born in Kansas City, Missouri, Funston currently lives outside of Philadelphia in Penn Valley, Pennsylvania and Villefranche Sur Mer, France, with his wife Christina.
+He has six children: Quinn, Zale, Lance, Brent, Blake and Heather.